1. The military is a cult that brainwashes you.

 Theoretically you’re supposed to get preference when applying for federal jobs.
 Sometimes you do, and sometimes you don’t.
 For all the other jobs out there, military experience can sometimes hurt your chances of getting a job because many civilians see ex military members as dumb grunts who can’t think for themselves.
-That and the stigma that ex-soldiers are unstable killers suffering from PTSD.
+Veterans can potentially suffer the irrational stigma that they’re unstable killers suffering from PTSD.

 You won’t get much if any VA medical help unless you were injured while in the military or you retired through the military.
 Even then, it’s very, very difficult to actually claim your benefits.